-We will periodically feature Adobe Creative Cloud Express Ambassador spotlights to shine a light on the fantastic work of people who build their business and personal brands using the Creative Cloud Express app.
+We will periodically feature Adobe Express Ambassador spotlights to shine a light on the fantastic work of people who build their business and personal brands using the Adobe Express app.

 Shyne Webster learned the power of good branding the hard way.
 Shyne first started her company in 2019 which at that time, sold t-shirts and stickers.
 Even though her products were quality and told a compelling story, the business failed to grow.
 According to Shyne, the reason her business stalled was because she lacked direction for her brand.

 “I had no brand strategy,” Shyne shares, “No ideal client, no brand values, no vision.
 I just sold things for fun.
 But despite the clothing label being a hobby and a labor of love, I was bummed that my company didn’t have the impact I knew it could.”